 With our busy lifestyles that could include conflicting schedules when it comes time for family meals eating a healthy diet can be challenging.
-While that may be true, there are still some sneaky tricks for healthier meal planning that are worth noting that can help improve what you serve your family.
+While that may be true, there are still some sneaky tricks for healthy meal planning that are worth noting that can help improve what you serve your family without them noticing.
 If you’re curious, I’m going to show you some devious ways to pump up nutritional value without a family revolt and causing yourself a lot of extra work.

 Red meat, sausages, hot dogs are not the healthiest protein.
 The healthiest meat is grass-fed bison or deer.
 Even chicken and pork are loaded with growth hormones that some experts claim are just as bad unless you buy certified organic, which can be expensive if your family is on a budget.
 However, we have to eat something.